Harness the power of neuroplasticity to free yourself from anxiety and negative self-talk, and identify the limiting

 I’m Alex.
 Thinker, listener, watcher, warrior.
-I started working on rewiring my brain some ten years ago, after acknowledging that my behaviour, driven by my thought stream, was destroying my life.
+I started working on rewiring my brain some ten years ago, after acknowledging that my behaviour, driven by my thought stream, was taking me down the wrong road.

 I had hit enough walls that I was finally ready to admit to myself that I was living out the wrong story.
 I didn’t want to feel so out of control of my life.
 I realized no one was coming to make things better.
 If I wanted to things to be different, it was up to me.

-So I worked.
 I read.
 I talked with masterful people.
 I watched.
 I wrote.
-I got serious about creating vision boards.
+I got serious about creating vision boards to remind me of what was most important, and where I wanted to go.
 I went to a lot of different counsellors.
 I experimented with my love relationships.
 I went deeper with my friendships.
-I opened up, hard, because why not?
-I want to feel better.
-Now it’s a game — and I can’t get enough.
+I shone the light into every dark corner and looked behind every locked door in my psyche.
+I wanted to feel better, and I knew that meant getting honest with myself about what was holding me back.

-I’m not perfect, nor do I consider myself enlightened.
-Me and the people I surround myself with just say we’re on the path.
-I work at it constantly.
+Do I sometimes lose my perspective?
+Sure.
+Rewiring the mind takes constant practice — but that’s the thing about training your brain.
+It’s just like a muscle.
+If you want to create new neural pathways, you’ve got to do the reps.
+The peace and stillness I feel most of the time show me that it’s worth the work.
 I still feel anger sometimes.
-I still feel fear — especially in that tender spot, where I fear I’m not good enough or that I’m not worthy.
+I still feel fear.
 I still hear judgment rise up now and then.
 And I see all of these as simply another opportunity to practice.
 This is a lifetime of work, not a one-time thing you “get”.
 But it’s joyful work, and it’s freeing work.

 The next 30, 40, 50 years are going to happen to you anyway.
 Why not use those years to practice feeling better?